-- 2. Recognising the role of the South Downs as a visitor, education and recreation asset, the council will work with the National Park Authority, adjoining authorities and Tourism South East to promote eco-tourism and create a stronger visitor experience (see SA4 Urban Fringe and SA5 The South Downs); - 3.
-The provision of affordable and appropriate arts and creative industries work space and creation, storage, performance, showing and rehearsal space will be promoted in regeneration schemes and in major mixed use developments across the city; - 4.
+- 2. Recognising the role of the South Downs as a visitor, education and recreation asset, the council will work with the National Park Authority, adjoining authorities and tourism agencies such as Tourism South East and Royal Pavilion and Museum to promote eco-tourism and create a stronger visitor experience (see SA4 Urban Fringe and SA5 The South Downs); - 3.
+The provision of affordable163 and appropriate arts and creative industries work space and creation, storage, performance, showing and rehearsal space will be promoted in regeneration schemes and in major mixed use developments across the city; - 4.
 Existing arts and performance venues including; museums, art galleries, cinemas, live music venues, theatres and exhibition space will be protected and enhanced to maintain the city's cultural infrastructure.
-Proposals for change of use would need to demonstrate: - a) availability of adequate provision elsewhere in the city, and; - b) that the existing use was no longer viable or could no longer be sustained on a long-term basis; - c) or that change of use was the only practicable means of preserving a listed building; - 5.
-The council will support investment in spaces suitable for outdoor events and cultural activities that take place in the public realm and the enhancement and retention of existing public art works; - 6.
-The council will support the temporary use of vacant commercial buildings for creative industries, arts and cultural sector.
+Proposals for change of use would need to demonstrate:

-142 The National Planning Policy Framework defines main town centres uses to include culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).
+162 The National Planning Policy Framework defines main town centres uses to include culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).